-Homework: Homework will be due every Tuesday at 5:00 PM, starting on Tuesday, January 27.
+Homework: Homework will be due every Wednesday at 5:00 PM, starting on Wednesday, January 28.
 Late homework will not be accepted.
 I'll post each assignment on the course website at least a week before the due date.
-You can submit written work in class on Thursdays, bring it to my office (541 Snow), or leave it in my mailbox in the Math Department office (405 Snow).
-Sketchpad assignments should be e-mailed to me at jmartin@math.ku.edu.
-If you submit Sketchpad assignments early, I'll try to respond quickly so as to give you the chance to correct errors before the deadline.
-The homework assignments are worth 40% of your grade.
+You can submit written work in class, bring it to my office (541 Snow), or leave it in my mailbox in the Math Department office (405 Snow).
+The homework assignments are worth 50% of your grade.